 In Years 1 to 4 we follow the programmes of study set out in the National Curriculum for England.
 A link to the National Curriculum can be found below, as can the long term plans for each class that shows the content of each subject area across the year and how we bring the learning alive.
 These plans are also available on each class page.

 Please contact the school if you wish to find out more about the curriculum at Derwent.
 We also have a separate page on our website that gives further information about our phonics programme.

-At Derwent Lower School we enhance the curriculum through a host of events.
+At Derwent Primary School we enhance the curriculum through a host of events.

 Since September 2015 we have offered the children many opportunities to undertake activities that enrich their education.
 These have included: